The business of professional services is built upon providing specialist knowledge to paying clients.

 Trust is the legal profession’s currency.
 The information asymmetry between a lawyer and client requires a client to place a lot of trust in their lawyer.
 Freely sharing knowledge through online content is the first step towards closing this gap.

 But law firms have been publishing case notes, journal articles and industry reports for decades.
 Historically, this type of content has been directed to other legal professionals and not clients.
-The more creating step in closing the information gap is publishing content that is readable and understandable.
+The more important step in closing the information gap is publishing content that is readable and understandable.

 Understanding legal information means a reader can take steps that will help achieve their business goals and minimise their risk.
 Building this understanding involves a law firm publishing relevant content in a tone, style and structure that resonates with business owners.